Capture of Malacca (1511): Preparations for the conquest

 With Goa firmly in Portuguese hands by December, Vasconcelos insisted that he be allowed to proceed to Malacca, which was denied.
 Vasconcelos mutinied and attempted to set sail against the Governor's orders, for which he was imprisoned and his pilots hanged.
-Albuquerque assumed direct command of the expedition and in April departed from Cochin along with 1000 men and 18 ships.
+Albuquerque assumed direct command of the expedition and in April departed from Cochin along with 1,000 men and 18 ships.

+The exact number of the Portuguese troops vary depending on the source.
+Cartas de Afonso de Albuquerque mentioned 700 Portuguese and 300 Malabarese auxiliaries.
+Giovanni da Empoli mentioned 1,500 Portuguese and 800 allies, including Chinese and Indian troops.
+Malay sources mention that the Portuguese had at least 2,000 soldiers.
+The Portuguese armada carried 400 guns.

 Crossing of the Indian Ocean

-During the passage to South-East Asia, the armada lost a galley and an old carrack.
-At Sumatra, the fleet rescued nine Portuguese prisoners who had managed to escape to the Kingdom of Pedir; they informed Albuquerque that the city was internally divided, and that the Bendahara (treasurer) had been recently assassinated.
-There they also intercepted several tradeships of the Sultanate of Gujarat, an enemy of the Portuguese.
+During the passage to Southeast Asia, the armada lost a galley and an old carrack.
+At Sumatra, the fleet rescued nine Portuguese prisoners who had managed to escape to the Kingdom of Pedir; they informed Albuquerque that the city was internally divided and that the Bendahara had recently been assassinated.
+There they also intercepted several trade ships of the Sultanate of Gujarat, an enemy of the Portuguese.

-Passing by Pacem (Samudera Pasai Sultanate) the Portuguese came across two junks, one is from Coromandel, which is captured immediately, and the other is from Java which weighed about 600 tons.
-It is a very large junk, larger in fact than even their flagship, the Flor do Mar.
-The Portuguese ordered it to halt but it promptly opened fire on the fleet, after which the Portuguese quickly followed suit.
-They realized however that their bombards were mostly ineffective: Their cannonballs bounced off the hull of the junk.
-After two days of continuous bombardment though, the junk had its masts felled, its deck burned, 40 of its 300 crew killed, and both of its rudder destroyed, which compel it to surrender.
-Once aboard, the Portuguese found the king of Pasai, whom Albuquerque hoped he could be made a vassal for trading.
+Passing by the Samudera Pasai Sultanate the Portuguese came across two junks, one was from Coromandel, which was captured immediately, and the other from Java which weighed about 600 tons.
+It was a very large junk, larger than their flagship, the Flor do Mar.
+The Portuguese ordered it to halt but it promptly opened fire on the fleet, after which the Portuguese followed suit.
+They realized that their bombards were mostly ineffective: Their cannonballs bounced off the hull of the junk.
+Though after two days of continuous bombardment, the junk had its masts felled, its deck burned, 40 of its 300 crew killed, and both of its rudders destroyed, which compelled it to surrender.
+Once aboard, the Portuguese found Prince Geinal (or Zeinal), the son of the King of Pasai who was deposed by his relative.
+Albuquerque hoped he could be made a vassal for trading.